Shanghai2017/add-in-workshop/lesson2.md

       }
 ```

 2.14.
-You will be using the range calculation API in Lesson 4, so let's add another value into the Grand Total row.
-This one should total up the Qty column but not use the workbook.functions.sum() method.
-Instead add the =sum() formula into the cell for later calculation.
+You will be using the range calculation API in Lesson 4, so let's add another value into the *Grand Total* row.
+This value should total up the *Qty* column but not use the `workbook.functions.sum()` method.
+Instead, add the `=sum()` formula into the cell for later calculation.

-This should be the result Grand Total Table
+This should be the result *Grand Total* table.

 2.15.
-After this is successful, add another row with Tax (say B6:E6) and include that into the Grand Total amount.
+After this is successful, add another row with *Tax* (say *B6:E6*) and include that into the *Grand Total* amount.